-Not to forget the outstandingly beautiful Mosi-oa-Tunya “The Smoke That Thunders” in Lozi or Shungu Namutitima, “Boiling Water” in Tonga.
-Or the famous English name, you can call it Victoria Falls (but it sounds better in the local language doesn’t it?).
-And it is not hard to see why the waterfall gets its names from!
-It is a waterfall on the Zambezi River in the borders of Zambia and Zimbabwe.
-It is also a world heritage site for UNESCO.
+Not to forget the outstandingly beautiful Mosi-oa-Tunya, “The Smoke That Thunders” in Lozi or Shungu Namutitima, “Boiling Water” in Tonga.
+Or the famous English name, you can call it Victoria Falls (but it sounds better in the local language, doesn’t it?).
+And it is not hard to see where the waterfall gets its name from!
+It is a waterfall on the Zambezi River on the borders of Zambia and Zimbabwe.
+It is also a World Heritage site for UNESCO.

 When making a post-pandemic travel bucket list, this magnificent waterfall has to be near the top.
 Did you know this waterfall is 1,708 meters wide?
 It is considered one of the largest waterfalls in the world!
 You can relax on the Devil’s Pool, a pool by the edge of the fall.
 And, if you are feeling like taking more risks, then try bungee jumping off the bridge!
 Yeah, that should give your blood the ultimate adrenaline rush.

 Welcome to West Africa, a hub of history and cultural diversity!